Alexmhack/web_modals/README.md

 Goto modals > lists.
 Create new modal named Related article modal and paste the related_ article.html code in the code section and save it > add trigger and select condition to scroll 60% > save > publish changes.

+# Creating time delay condition
+Many users just scroll down the page very quickly finding the thing they want in the article and not read the whole article for that we can set the time spent by the user on the website.

+We create the Delay time condition from automation > condition > new rule > Delay 20 condition >
+type: Delay time = 20 > "Do something if user spents 20 seconds on the page".

+Add the trigger to the modal Delay 20 and save it.